Lists of aircrew that flew aussie F-111s

 • Eight RAF NAVs (ex Buccaneer or Tornado) did full OPCONs with 6SQN

-• Ten former F-111C NAVs later graduated as RAAF PLTs
+• 11 former F-111C NAVs later graduated as RAAF PLTs

 • One former F-111C ACO later graduated as RAAF PLT